V1.0 Jan 03 2007

 I'm no different.

 My method takes as a given that your car is, being production based, almost certainly left side and front end heavy, thanks to the packaging of the driver (offset left) and the engine/transmission (offset front).
-There are, of course, exceptions, but for the majority of us, the physical distribution of weight inside the vehicle is asymmetical - and so then will be the corner weights.
+There are, of course, exceptions, but for the majority of us, the physical distribution of weight inside the vehicle is asymmetrical - and so then will be the corner weights.

 No amount of twiddling spring perches or cranking down on load bolts can compensate for 200+ lbs of driver offset 10 inches left of the vehicle centreline.
 Unless there is a corresponding mass in very nearly the name location (in plan view) the corner weights will be offset left.